 Here is a list of the most common causes of electrical faults:

-- Overloaded circuit – too many appliances or equipment are connected to the circuit and the electrical demand exceeds the maximum supply available
+- Overloaded circuit – You may have too many electrical appliances or equipment connected to the circuit, leading to electrical demand exceeding the maximum supply available.

-- Wiring in the main electrical box is packed too tightly – wires should have approximately 30 mm of space between them to prevent them from being damaged during installation or repairs
+- Wiring in the main electrical box is packed too tightly – You should have approximately 30 mm of space between the wires to prevent severe damage during installation or repairs.

 Some of these are, unfortunately, out of your control beyond ensuring your electrician is fully licensed.
-There are a few things you can do at home to prevent faults though.
+You can do a few things at home to prevent faults, though.

 How to Prevent Electrical Faults

-The first, and easiest way to prevent electrical faults is to ensure any electricians you have working in your home are fully licensed.
-In fact, it’s actually illegal for unlicensed or unregistered electricians to do any electrical work according to BUILD.
-Improper electrical work is a one way trip to an electrical fault somewhere down the line.
+As we just mentioned, the first and easiest way to prevent electrical faults is to ensure you use only licensed electricians for any essential electrical work.
+In fact, in South Australia and across the country, it’s illegal for unlicensed or unregistered electricians to carry out any electrical work beyond basic tasks like changing a light bulb or testing your safety switches.
+Improper electrical work is a one-way trip to an electrical fault somewhere down the line.

-You can prevent faults in your home by taking action yourself too:
+Other ways you can prevent faults in your home include:

-- Don’t overload a circuit with too many connections or by piggybacking powerboards onto powerboards
+- Avoiding circuit overloads with too many connections or by piggybacking powerboards onto powerboards.

 Sometimes a fault simply can’t be stopped, so what system is in place to protect you and your home?